 Begin with small steps.
 The first time you walk away from an argument, it feels great.
 You made the plan and followed through.
 Your child may not be happy that you did it, but you probably will.
 Change may start with a very small step.
 It could be “the next time my child argues when I say no, this is what I’m going to do.”
 Plan it out and then follow through.

-Don’t get me wrong, this isn’t easy.
-Your child might not respond the way you want him to right away, but don’t get discouraged.
+Don’t get me wrong; this isn’t easy.
+Your child might not respond the way you want them to right away, but don’t get discouraged.
 Just stick with it and know that it may take time.

 As a parent, instead of arguing with your child, think about how you want to come across.
 Sometimes changing the way you communicate can have a big impact.